 - Failure to accurately and timely report time worked.

 - Clocking in/out early (or late) of assigned shift without prior approval.

 IV.
 Departmental Notification Procedure

-Employees are expected to follow departmental notification procedures if they will be late for work, will not be at work, or are requesting vacation, personal, and/or planned sick leave.
+Employees are expected to follow departmental notification procedures if they will be late for work, will not be at work, or are requesting planned time away from work.
 Employees must request in advance to their supervisor or designee and in accordance with departmental procedure if they wish to arrive early or leave early from an assigned shift.

 At the time of notification/call, the employee must notify their supervisor when an absence is due to a documented/approved leave of absence (e.g. Military Leave, FMLA) in order to ensure appropriate tracking of leave utilization and absenteeism.